 Q. Are skin tests, like those given for hay fever or asthma, of any value in finding the causes?

 A. Sometimes, but not as a rule.
 A positive test means allergy only about 20% of the time.
 If negative, the test is good evidence against allergy.

-Q. Are "shots" such as those given for hay fever and other allergies useful?
+Q. Are shots (immunotherapy injections) such as those given for hay fever and other allergies useful?

 A. Not usually.
 They may even make the skin condition worse in some patients.